oliversaternus/snake-multiplayer-typescript/README.md

 # snake-multiplayer-typescript
 A typerscript implementation of a Snake multiplayer online game.
 It runs the game logic entirely server-side with NodeJS und uses Socket.IO to send the game state to the clients and sync the players actions.
-The rules are simple:
-Eat food or trap your enemies to raise your score.

 ![Screenshot](screenshot.png?raw=true "Screenshot")

 ## live demo
 Checkout a live demo of this project at https://snake.blogscape.de

+## rules
+Eat food or trap your enemies to raise your score.

 ## Getting started
 You need to have nodejs and npm installed.